 But the decision is, as always, completely up to you.
 I’m just trying to give you the best advice possible.
 And now let’s move on to the cool design features of the new and improved Osprey Exos backpack.

-So, the 38 liter version has all the same awesome design features as the 48 one – it is basically just the scaled down version of the Exos backpack.
+So, the 38-liter version has all the same awesome design features as the 48 one – it is basically just the scaled-down version of the Exos backpack.
 So, regardless of which one you choose, you can expect it to have everything that I’m going to talk about below.
 So, let’s get to the details. :>

 Ventilation on a backpack is very important, and the Exos is certainly among Osprey champions in that area.
-We are talking about the new and redesigned Exos, and it has even better ventilation that the last year’s model.
+We are talking about the new and redesigned Exos, and it has even better ventilation than the last year’s model.
 Its AirSpeed back panel promises to keep you cool and dry throughout your adventures.

 And I’m not talking about just your back.
 You can see in the photos that the mesh also covers the shoulder straps and the hipbelt.
 So, there shouldn’t be a drop of sweat on your entire torso when this pack is on your back.
 And, not to mention that all of these parts are also padded, and therefore very much comfortable.